NaveenKumarMeena/blackninja66/README.md

-- 👋 Hi, I’m @blackninja66
+- 👋 Hi, I’m @NaveenKumarMeena
 - 👀 I’m interested in Web Development,C++...;
 - 🌱 I’m currently learning Data Structure and Algorithm.;
-- 💞️ I’m looking to collaborate on Web Development Projects as I'm a Beginner
+- 💞️ I’m looking to collaborate on Web Development Projects
 - 📫 You can reach Me By Email => naveen322meena@gmail.com

 <!---